Japanese buffets to fill your belly at

 2. Irodori Japanese Restaurant

-It is no surprise why Irodori Japanese Restaurant often sports a queue for their à la carte buffet ($38.80++).
-Dig into their wide variety of agemono, or deep-fried dishes, and free-flow sashimi that is fresh and thicc.
+It is no surprise why Irodori Japanese Restaurant often sports a queue for their a la carte buffet ($38.80++).
+Dig into their wide variety of agemono, or deep-fried dishes, and free-flow slices of fresh sashimi that don’t skimp on thickness.
 Do not leave without having tried their signature Irodori Maki, which comprises a maki roll stuffed with a creamy lobster filling and rolled in tobiko.

 3. Shin Minori Japanese Restaurant